marcgibbons/flake8-datetime-import/README.md

 <!-- markdownlint-enable -->

-`flake8-datetime-import` is an opinionated plugin which aims to reduce confusing or an inconsistent use of Python's `datetime` module.
-It checks that `datetime` and `time` are imported and aliased as modules like:
+`flake8-datetime-import` is an opinionated plugin which aims to reduce confusing or inconsistent usage of Python's `datetime` module.
+It checks that `datetime` and `time` are imported as modules and aliased like:

 ```python
 import datetime as dt